jfinocchiaro/jfinocchiaro.github.io/_posts/2025-06-01-undergrad-research-expectations.md

 * _25% implementing/writing (code, theorems, etc.)._ While we will spend most of our time trying to get a good sense of what's going on through examples, we will need to translate this into either a proof or proof of concept.
 As we know, examples aren't usually sufficient for proving ideas are true.

 ## Communication/Meetings
 We will have a weekly group meeting and a standing individual meeting once per week for up to an hour.
 If you feel like you're stuck for too long (~a day?), feel free to swing by my office and I'm happy to meet with you if I'm free.
-If I’m not free at that moment, feel free to schedule a time to meet here.
+If I'm not free at that moment, feel free to schedule a time to meet here.
 Your labmates might also be a great resource if you get stuck.
-You’ll all be able to learn from each other.
+You'll all be able to learn from each other.

 For informal, quick communication, let's use Zulip.
 It's basically Slack, but with longer memory and better typesetting for math.
 I'll make a channel per project so we can communicate on there.